roc-lang/roc/FAQ.md

 compose = \f, g, x -> f (g x)
 ```

-Here's how I would instead write this:
+Here's a way to write it without pointfree function composition:

 ```elm
 reverseSort : List elem -> List elem reverseSort = \list -> List.reverse (List.sort list)
 ```

-I've consistently found that I can more quickly and accurately understand function definitions that use
-named arguments, even though the code is longer.
-I suspect this is because I'm faster at reading than I am at
-eta-expanding ( e.g. converting `List.sort` into `\l -> List.sort l` ).
-Whenever I read
-the top version I end up needing to mentally eta-expand it into the bottom version.
+It's very common for programmers to build a mental model of what `compose List.reverse List.sort` does by
+mentally translating it into `\list -> List.reverse (List.sort list)`.
+This makes it take longer to read
-In more complex examples (this is among the tamest pointfree function composition examples I've seen), I make
+and to understand despite being technically more concise.
+Worse, in more complex examples (this is among
+the tamest of pointfree function composition examples), the chances increase of making a mistake in the mental
-a mistake in my mental eta-expansion, and misunderstand what the function is doing - which can cause bugs.
+translation step, leading to a misundesrtanding of what the function is doing—which can cause bugs.

-I assumed I would get faster and more accurate at this over time.
-However, by now it's been about a decade
-since I first learned about the technique, and I'm still slower and less accurate at reading code that uses
-pointfree function composition (including if I wrote it - but even moreso if I didn't) than code written with
-with named arguments.
-I've asked a lot of other programmers about their experiences with pointfree function
-composition over the years, and the overwhelming majority of responses have been consistent with my experience.

-As such, my opinion about pointfree function composition has gotten less and less nuanced over time.
-I've now moved
-past "it's the right tool for the job, sometimes" to concluding it's best thought of as an antipattern.
-This is
-because I realized how much time I was spending evaluating on a case-by-case basis whether it might be the
-right fit for a given situation.
-The time spent on this analysis alone vastly outweighed the sum of all the
-benefits I got in the rare cases where I concluded it was a fit.
-So I've found the way to get the most out of
-pointfree function composition is to never even think about using it; every other strategy leads to a worse outcome.

-Currying facilitates the antipattern of pointfree function composition, which I view as a downside of currying.
+In these ways, pointfree function composition makes code take longer to read and to understand, while increasing the
+odds of misunderstanding what the code is doing.
+Some languages place such a high value on conciseness that they would
+consider the conciceness upside to outweigh these downsides, but Roc is not one of those languages.
+It's considered
+stylistically better in Roc to write the second version above.
+Given this, since currying facilitates pointfree function
+composition, making Roc a curried language would have the downside of facilitating an antipattern in the language.

 Stacking up all these downsides of currying against the one upside of making certain function calls more concise,
-I concluded that it would be a mistake to have it in Roc.
+it seems clear that Roc should not be a curried language.

 ## Will Roc ever have linear types, dependent types, refinement types, or uniqueness types?